madduri/tbi-activ/README.md

-Website with data access documentation
+Instructions for Data access using Globus

 1. If you don't already have a Globus account, please following instructions here: https://docs.globus.org/how-to/get-started/.
 If you already have a Globus account but it is not associated with your institution, use the following instructions to link your institutional identity with existing Globus account: https://docs.globus.org/how-to/link-to-existing/